We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Best budget mattress for back and neck pain: Beautyrest Silver BRS900 Extra Firm

-Everyone needs sleep, and plenty of it: Experts suggest getting
+Everyone needs sleep — and plenty of it.
+In fact, experts suggest getting

 Making sure you’re sleeping on a decent mattress is a great start toward improving sleep quality.
 A mattress that doesn’t work for your sleeping position and pain needs can interfere with your ability to get comfy and finally get some shut-eye.

-Changing your mattress may not provide an instant cure, but many people find a better mattress really does help relieve back and neck pain.
+Changing your mattress may not provide an instant cure, but many people find that sleeping on a better mattress really does help relieve back and neck pain.

 Start your search with our nine picks below.